In this lab you will get an introduction into JPA.

 Managers.

-implementation.Note that this class requires an entityManagerFactory
+implementation.Note that this class requires an entityManagerFactory, so we will need to

 inject one.
 Fortunately, Spring makes this very easy - simply

-define the bean method with a parameter of type EntityManagerFactory
+define the bean method with a parameter of type EntityManagerFactory.

-Note | |
+Note |

 When Spring calls your transaction manager |